IDontLikeGithub445/Max-All-Characters-In-Genshin-Impact/README.md

 I'm going to add the dictionary ordering here, just so I can de-clutter the python script itself.
 I don't feel like updating old scripts, so you can go see what it used to look like.

-{"Name": (Element, "Weekly Boss Talent Ascention Material (based on Fandom)", "Domain Talent Ascention Material (Also fandom)", "Weapon Name (Based on Game8 reccomended Weapon, or if a 4-star is reccomended, a random 5-star bow is chosen instead, since im too lazy to account for 4-stars. (+ indicates first reccomendation, - indicates other reccomendation, no sign indicates random selection)", "Weapon Ascention Material (Based on Game8")}
+{"Name": ("Element", "Weekly Boss Talent Ascention Material (based on Fandom)", "Domain Talent Ascention Material (Also fandom)", "Weapon Name (Based on Game8 reccomended Weapon, or if a 4-star is reccomended, a random 5-star bow is chosen instead, since im too lazy to account for 4-stars. (+ indicates first reccomendation, - indicates other reccomendation, no sign indicates random selection)", "Weapon Ascention Material (Based on Game8"))}
+Ayo note from the future, Im pretty sure 4 and 5 star weapons require the same exp, but Imma just stick with 5 star weapons because Im too lazy to go through all of the game8 pages again.

 I'll leave the bare-bones verison of the explanation in the script though.